SukeLuo/SukeLuo.github.io/final_project_part3.md

 # Changes made since Part II
 > Include few paragraphs that reflects on changes you made since the completion of Part II.
->
-Changed the position of the two data visulization, the story is more logical.
-Highlight important information in the storytelling.
+> I edit almost every image of this story in photoshop, because the way Shorthand template handles images is a bit wierd.
+Some of my graphs are not displayed completely and neatly as I expected when I tried to insert a link of my Tableau Public.
+So I could only export a jpeg and insert an image instead, that makes the whole image way too big to scroll down the page swiftly.
+I also added a graph about reported mushroom poisoning cases in every province from 2010 to 2020.
+But I do not like the color system of this graph.
+I might try another way of presenting this data in future time.
+I also changed the position of climate data to make the story more logical.
+Moreover, I highlighted important information in the storytelling.